-Students will learn the medical terms, pathological conditions, appropriate combining forms, and diagnostic techniques associated with the special senses, urinary system, female reproductive system, and obstetrics.
-Students will learn the anatomy and physiology of each system, identify diagnostic techniques and treatments and identify the signs and symptoms that indicate possible concerns.
+Students will learn the medical terms, pathological conditions, and appropriate combining forms with the special senses, urinary system, female and male reproductive systems, and obstetrics.
+Students will learn the anatomy and physiology of each system, identify major functions of each system, identify diagnostic techniques and treatments and identify the signs and symptoms that indicate possible concerns.
+Students will learn common terms related to pregnancy, childbirth, and the postpartum period.